qlpqlp/DogeLuckyMining/README.md

 ![Screenshot](img/Screenshot.png)

-**Coded with love for the Dogecoin community — open source.** 🐕
+**Coded with love for the Dogecoin community ,open source.** 🐕

 A **funny, silly, experimental** project that demonstrates current protocol realities: anyone can mine **empty blocks** on the Dogecoin network and skip validating transactions.
 This is a solo miner that builds blocks with **no transactions** (only the coinbase) and submits them over **pure P2P** or via a full node’s RPC.

-**Use any normal computer** — CPU or GPU — with no special hardware.
+**Use any normal computer** ,CPU or GPU ,with no special hardware.
 No pool, no account: just you and the chain.

 ---